Optimization of conveyance of quantum particles by moving potential well: Optimization of conveyance

 The coefficient $a_2$ is also determined by the condition, $x_0(\tau)=L$.

-First, we investigate the survival probability $p(\tau)$ after conveyance for the three protocols.
-As we discussed in Sec.~\ref{subsec:survival-prob}, we have $p(\tau)=P(\tau)$ at the end of conveyance for these three protocol.
-The excitation probability $1-p(\tau)$ are depicted in Fig.~\ref{fig:conveyance_m1_excite}.
+As discussed in Sec.~\ref{subsec:survival-prob}, we have $p(\tau)=P(\tau)$ at the end of conveyance for these three protocols.
+The escape probabilities $1-p(\tau)$ are depicted in Fig.~\ref{fig:conveyance_m1_excite}.
 Here, we find that as $\tau$ increases, the higher power protocol becomes better.
-For large $\tau$, the drop at the start and end points dominates, and thus the sin-protocol becomes best.
+The dashed lines show the expected power-law dependence $\tau^{-2\mu}$ for large $\tau$.
+The behavior of $1-p(\tau)$ aligns with this dependence, indicating that the drop at the start and end points dominates.
 This type of dependence is similar to that of the transition probability of Landau-Zener transition in a field sweeping~\cite{Morita2007}.
-On the other hand, when $\tau$ becomes smaller, it becomes worse because the value $a(t)$ becomes larger than other case, and the decay due to the tunnelling with the rate $\Gamma(a)$ becomes larger than in other case.
-Therefore, for intermediate $\tau$ which may happen in practical cases, the competition between the initial disturbance and the relaxation during the process is serious.
+On the other hand, when $\tau$ becomes smaller, decay due to the acceleration during the conveyance begins to contribute because the value $a(t)$ becomes larger where the decay due to the tunneling with rate $\Gamma(a)$ becomes larger.
+Therefore, for intermediate $\tau$, which may happen in practical cases, the competition between the initial disturbance and the relaxation during the conveyance is serious.

 Figure \ref{fig:conveyance_m1} shows the time dependence of survival probabilities for the three protocols.
-The survival probability of the cos-protocol (\ref{a-cos}) decreases faster than that of the sin-protocol (\ref{a-sin}) at early stage, as we expected.
+The survival probability of the cos-protocol (\ref{a-cos}) decreases faster than that of the sin-protocol (\ref{a-sin}) at an early stage, as we expected.
 However, for the whole process, the cos-protocol (\ref{a-cos}) gives a larger survival probability in the case of fast sweep $\tau=30$.
 In the slow sweep ($\tau=100$), the survival probability of the cos- and sin-protocols are nearly one.
 However, in magnified scale, the survival probabilities show a complicated behavior, and the sin-protocol gives better conveyance.
-Since the total time $\tau$ is sufficiently large to show the adiabatic behavior $1-p(\tau)\propto \tau^{-2\mu}$, the sin-protocol (\ref{a-sin}) takes the largest value at $t=\tau$.
-The long-period oscillation of $p(t)$ for the sin-protocol reflects deformation of the wave function in the trapping potential, rather than the tunneling out of the potential.
+For $\tau=100$, $\tau$ is sufficiently large to show the adiabatic behavior $1-p(\tau)\propto \tau^{-2\mu}$, and the sin-protocol (\ref{a-sin}) takes the largest value at $t=\tau$.
+The long-period oscillation of $p(t)$ for the sin-protocol reflects deformation of the wave function in the trapping potential rather than the tunneling decay from the potential.
 In this way, the optimization is not straightforward, but our results provide some insight into this issue.

 In the constant-velocity protocol, the adiabatic eigenstates do not change in time.
 The survival probability in the moving frame changes as given by (\ref{overlap-constv}), and show an oscillation mainly given by the energy gap between the bound state and the bottom of continuous states.
 Thus, $p(t)$ oscillates around constants which is very small in the case $\tau=30$ and it is around $0.7$ in the case $\tau=100$.
 (The precise definition of $p(t)$ in the constant-velocity protocol is given in Appendix \ref{Appendix-jumpt0}.)
 Except for the very small $\tau$, the constant-velocity protocol gives a small value of $p(t)$ compared with other protocols, and thus is not considered in detail below.